sow944 - Quantitative Research Methods

 Module contents

-The two seminars combine lecture-style presentations of research designs and statistical methods with applied lab sesssion in which students work on hands-on exercises that help them achieve the necessary data analytics skills for this class.
-At the beginning, students get introduced to the statistical software and programming language R (with RStudio) that is used throughout this class.
+The two seminars combine lecture-style presentations of research designs and statistical methods with applied lab sesssions in which students work on hands-on exercises that help them achieve the necessaryuseful data analytics skills for their studies and career.
+Given that students enter this MA program with diverse methodological backgrounds, the first seminar is designed to bring participants to a comparable foundational level.
+For some participants, this will serve as a refresher of previously covered content, while for others it will provide an introduction to essential material.
+We will start with an introduction to the statistical software and programming language R (with RStudio) that is used throughout this class.
 We will then have a few (hands-on) sessions on data import/export, data management, and visualization.
 Then, after briefly reviewing the basic linear regression framework and its extensions, we will build on it by introducing generalized linear regression models that allow to extend the regression approach to dependent variables that are not metrically scaled (e.g. count, logistic, ordinal logistic, and multinomial regression).
-We will then further open the regression toolbox by covering regression models for multilevel data including random and fixed effects models.
-We will discuss limitations of these models with regard to causal analysis and explore ways to improve their causal validity, both by means of other research designs and improved specification of statistical models.
-Finally, we will cover how to present and write-up statistical results and how to produce publication-ready output from statistical models.
+The second seminar will build on this foundation by discussing the limitations of the standard regression framework with regard to causal analysis and by covering research designs, aspects of model specification, and advanced statistical methods that allow to improve causal claims (e.g. directed acyclical graphs, difference-in-difference, fixed effects, and panel regression).
+In both seminars, we will also cover how to present and write-up statistical results and how to produce publication-ready output from statistical models.

 • Best, Henning, und Christof Wolf, Hrsg (2015) "The SAGE handbook of regression analysis and causal inference" Los Angeles [Calif.]: SAGE Reference.